-7. Certificate of Clearance (COC): Completion of fingerprint clearance (Livescan) must occur prior to formal admission and enrollment in classes.
+7. Certificate of Clearance (COC): Completion of fingerprint clearance (Livescan) must occur prior to enrollment in classes.
 Instructions on how to complete this process are included in the School Psychology application packet.

 After the complete application has been received, it will be reviewed by the School Psychology Admissions Committee to determine the applicant pool for the next step: a 1-hour group interview that will take place in early March.
 Participation in this group interview is mandatory for admission.
 Candidates selected for admission will be notified by no later than the end of March.
 A commitment to attend is expected by April 15, with a non-refundable commitment deposit that will be applied to candidate's tuition.

 After being admitted to the School Psychology program, candidates must fulfill several post-admission requirements.